 The lid is arguably the most important aspect of your purchase, for several good reasons.

 Safety: Rain barrels have some hidden dangers.
 They MUST be covered at all times.
-This is because children, pets, and backyard wildlife may be attracted to them, fall in and not be able to get out.
+Children, pets, and backyard wildlife may be attracted to them, fall in and not be able to get out.
 (Last year, for instance, a local squirrel went for his last swim in one of my rain barrels when I left it uncovered for just a few hours.)

-Some rain barrels are fully sealed with only a screened, louvered 6” opening for water intake.
-There is one safety disadvantage to sealed models: the weight of the filled barrel.
-Since a rain barrel must be elevated to take advantage of gravity, a person or pet could be knocked over and injured by the weight of a full rain barrel.
-It must be placed in such a way as to prevent tip-over accidents.
+Some rain barrels are permanently sealed and have only a screened, louvered 6” opening for water intake.
+There is one safety disadvantage to sealed models.
+The filled barrel is very heavy.
+A person or pet could be knocked over and injured by the weight of a full rain barrel, should it tumble.

 Others have a solid screw-on lid with an opening.
 As for safety, a barrel with a screw-on lid is more likely to spill its water quickly in a tumble.
-Someone standing nearby might get wet, but they’d be unlikely to get hurt.
+Someone standing nearby might get wet, but probably not hurt.

-Some barrels have lids made entirely of screen.
+Some barrels have screen lids.
 I don’t recommend screen openings, as they may be too weak to withstand the weight of a pet or a curious child’s hands.
 Screen also admits a lot of algae-producing light.

 Cleanliness of rainwater: A good lid can keep small particles and bird droppings out.
 If it has not rained in a long time, you may want to avoid collecting the first flush of rain.
 Allow the rain to give the roof a good wash, then open up the downspout diverters and collect away!